Lithium876/ConTroll_Remote_Access_Trojan/README.md

 6. Activate a system’s webcam and record video.
 7. Kill any process running on victim's machine.
 8. Monitoring user behavior through keylogger capabilities (Keystrokes and Screenshots).

+# ToDo

+1. Create a custom popup box
+2. Encrypt communication between server and client
+3. Clear the System, Security, and Application logs
+4. Edit the accessed, created, and modified properties of files
+5. Enable/Disable services such as RDP,UAC, and Windows Defender